KlickyMao/emqx-enterprise-docs-en/mqtt.rst

 1. Open messaging transport protocol, easy to implement.

-2. Use of publish/subscribe message parttern, which provides one to many message distribution
+2. Use of publish/subscribe message pattern, which provides one to many message distribution

 3. Can base on TCP/IP network connection